raspberrypilearning/cd-beginner-unity-sushi/en/step_8.md

 You just want to test for the **size** of the number, regardless of its sign, which is why you're using the absolute value of the number.

-The **absolute value** is the value of the number without the sign and it's always a positive number or zero.
+The **absolute value** is the value of the number without the sign, so it's always a positive number or zero.

 --- /collapse ---

 Now it's time to update the `if` statement so it actually tests something!
-You'll need to change what's in the brackets after  the`if` so that it checks if `inputHorizontal` is **greater** than `0.01` **or** if `inputVertical` is **greater** than `0.01` and gives a **true** result in either case.
+You'll need to change what's in the brackets after  the `if` so that it checks if `inputHorizontal` is **greater** than `0.01` **or** if `inputVertical` is **greater** than `0.01`, and gives a `true` result in either case.

 To do this, you'll need to use an 'or' between your conditions that your computer can understand.
-In C\# \(the language you're writing your Unity scripts in\) we represent 'or' with two pipe characters, like this: `conditionA || conditionB`.
+In C\# \(the language you're writing your Unity scripts in\) we represent 'or' with two pipe characters, like this: `condition A || condition B`.
 There are also other ways of joining two or more conditions, for example the 'and' operator \(`&&`\), and you can look those up online if you need them.

 + To write the 'or' condition you need, just update your `if` statement like this: